 "I would say that was odd but from what I have seen in the past couple of days that was rather normal," says Clara.

 "We should go," I say.
-I can see it in my mind.
-Becka is waking up from a weird dream about three little girls watching their mother paint a beautiful painting of them.
-Rebecca then wakes up with an uneasy feeling.
+I can imagine it now.
+Rebecca is waking up with an uneasy feeling.
 She lifts the mattress of her futon and pulls out the long box she keeps hidden under her bed.
 She opens the box and screams.
 It is gone.
 They must have taken it.
 She is going to kill them.
+Rebecca is going to kill us.

-Fortunately, Clara and I are blocks away when we feel the scream scratch across our backs.
-The windows of the store next to use form little cracks and then shatter into larger ones.
+Fortunately, Clara and I are blocks away when we hear Rebecca's scream.
+The windows of the store next to us shatters from the blast.

 "Didn't they just get done cleaning this place up?" sighs Clara, holding the manuscript close to her chest.